valdal14/CandaHeartAnimation/README.md

 							generator.prepare()
 							generator.impactOccurred()
 							/**
-							 Animation completion handle inside the client using the DispatchQueue.main.asyncAfter and by removing the hearts
+							 Animation completion handled inside the client using the DispatchQueue.main.asyncAfter and by removing the hearts
 							 */
 							DispatchQueue.main.asyncAfter(deadline: .now() + vm.heartAnimationDuration + 0.1) {